 The team suggested that 39.3 percent of breast cancers in pre-menopausal women and 26.2 percent in post-menopausal women might have been prevented if all the women with higher breast density had breasts composed almost entirely of fat or mostly fat with some scattered dense tissue.

-Although overweight and obese women are more likely to have fatty breasts, the study found a higher breast cancer risk among postmenopausal women with a high body mass index.
-This is in keeping with earlier findings that being overweight or obese increase the risk.
+The study also found a higher breast cancer risk among postmenopausal women with a high body mass index.
+This is in keeping with earlier findings that being overweight or obese increases risk.

 I’m sure we’ll be hearing more about breast density and the extent of the cancer risk it poses.
 In the meantime, your best bet is to focus on the risk factors you can modify.
-Here are six ways to minimize risk of breast cancer.
+Here are some suggestions on breast care.

 Andrew Weil, M.D.